lacchain/besu-pro-testnet/DEPLOY_NODE.md

 ### **Network ID / ChainID**

-In order to establish connection with a different network than main net, you need to change
+In order to establish connection with a different network than central net, you need to change
 ```
 net_id = 648529
 ```
 in the file `/roles/lacchain-writer-node/vars/main.yml`

 The possible values are:
-- MainNet: 648529
+- Central: 648529
 - David19: 648530
-- TestNet: 648539
+- Academy: 648539

 If you have already deployed a node, and you want to change the network, do the following steps: